2339140098NC/cse15l-lab-reports-1/LabReport1.md

 ### 1) no arguments
 ![Image](ls1.png)
 - working directory: ~/
-- Explanation: The output are "lecture1 lecture2", it it lists all the files within the home directory.
+- Explanation: The output are "lecture1 lecture2", it lists all the files within the ***current*** directory, since the current directory is home, so it lists all the files within the home directory.
 No error.

 ### 2) with a path to a directory as an argument
 ![Image](ls2.png)